 Revenue retention is the revenue generated from the previous month’s (or year’s) customers.
 Keep in mind, however, that your revenue retention rate is not necessarily the same as your customer retention rate.

-For example, if your SaaS retains all of its customers for a year, but they all downgrade to lower plans and spend less compared to the previous year, your revenue retention will be lower, but your customer retention metric will remain the same.
+For example, if your SaaS startup retains all of its customers for a year, but they all downgrade to lower plans and spend less compared to the previous year, your revenue retention will be lower, but your customer retention metric will remain the same.

 High revenue retention rates indicate to investors that you are driving repeat business from your existing customers, and that you are not losing too many users along the way.
 It also shows that for any customers you lose, you’re able to acquire more to take their place.

-If you have a good product-market fit, competitive pricing, and excellent customer service, you should expect healthy numbers when it’s time to measure your churn and retention.
+If you have good product-market fit, competitive pricing, and excellent customer service, you should expect healthy numbers when it’s time to measure your churn and retention.

 Net Revenue Retention Rate